gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

 ``SECRET_PROVISION_SECRET_STRING`` with a secret obtained from the remote user during remote attestation.
 In our PyTorch example, the provisioned secret is the confidential (master, or wrap) key to encrypt/decrypt user files.
-To inform Graphene that the obtained secret is indeed the key for file encryption, it is enough to set the environment variable ``SECRET_PROVISION_SET_PF_KEY``.
+To inform Gramine that the obtained secret is indeed the key for file encryption, it is enough to set the environment variable ``SECRET_PROVISION_SET_PF_KEY``.

 Note that RA-TLS and Secret Provisioning work both with the EPID-based and the